mfischer/Altera-Makefile/README.rst

 * PROJECT (your projects name?)
 * TOP_LEVEL_ENTITY (your projects top level entity)
 * FAMILY, PART and BOARDFILE (for pin assignments, and part selection)
+* QUARTUS_PATH (path to the bin/ directory of the desired quartus version)

 Now you can create and build your project by::